‘We can change the world!’: Leonardo Dicaprio draws attention to Chennai water crisis

 New Delhi, June 27: Legendary actor and Oscar award-winner Leonardo DiCaprio has expressed concern over ongoing water crisis in Chennai.

 DiCaprio shared a photograph of a dry well on his Instagram profile.
 He wrote: "Only rain can save Chennai from this situation.
 A well, completely empty, and a city without water.
-The southern Indian city of Chennai is in crisis, after the four main water reservoirs ran dry.
-The acute water shortage has forced the city to scramble for urgent solutions and residents have to stand in line for hours to get water from government tankers.
-As the water levels depleted, hotels and restaurants started to shut temporarily, and the air con was turned off in the city's metro.
-Officials in the city continue to try and find alternative sources of water - but the community continue to pray for rain."
+The southern Indian city of Chennai is in crisis, after the four main water reservoirs ran dry. "

 Rajya Sabha MPs raises issue of drinking water crisis